Become a Facilitator

 Our next Facilitator Training in Adelaide will be early 2017 – date to be confirmed depending on numbers registered.
 Apply here

 Our next Facilitator Training in Hobart will be on Sat 27th May 2017.
 Apply here and we will contact you closer to the date.

-Our next facilitator training in Darwin will be mid 2017 – date to be confirmed.
+Our next Facilitator Training in Darwin will be on Sun 25th June 2017 (partly via video conference).
 Apply here

 Regional training on Gold Coast, Sunshine Coast and Cairns is proposed for 2018 if funding for running the Welcome Dinner Project in these areas can be secured.
 Express interest here